On this page

 - Exposure to UV radiation (risk of skin cancer from sunlight).

-- Work with heavy machinery, manual and power tools, chainsaws, and ladders.
+- Work with landscaping machinery, manual and power tools, chainsaws, and ladders.

 - Working near electrical lines.